 To stop failing, you have to fail faster.

-His rich father goes on to suggest that he keep his day job and find a night job in sales.
+His rich father, whom he talks about extensively in his groundbreaking bestseller Rich Dad Poor Dad, goes on to suggest that he kept his day job and found a night job in sales.
 But this time, so that he could fail faster.

 Failures pay off